GustavoReimers/WCAG_chrome_extension/README.md

 THis extension is consist of two section, front end and back end.
 Back end is for lighthouse and front end uses back end.

+Please read the guideline documentation of this extension